Benchmarking quantum simulation with neutron-scattering experiments

-At the isotropic point, the two-spinon continuum forms a gapless dispersive lower boundary, as shown in Figure~\ref{KCuF3_spectrum}D. This reveals the presence of slow spinons and dynamics reminiscent of a quantum spin liquid in a 1D chain.
-The RGF in KCuF$_3$ exhibits antiferromagnetic correlations pinned to the light-cone boundary, accompanied by persistent oscillations within the cone, as shown in Figure~\ref{KCuF3_spectrum}E. This long-lived oscillatory state, termed the ``quantum wake'' in Ref.~\cite{scheie2022quantum}, is heuristically understood as interference between counterpropagating spinons and antispinons.
+At the isotropic point, relevant to KCuF$_3$, the two-spinon continuum forms a gapless, dispersive lower boundary (Fig.~\ref{KCuF3_spectrum}D), reflecting the emergence of slow spinons and dynamics reminiscent of a 1D quantum spin liquid.
+While weak interchain coupling in KCuF$_3$ leads to an ordered ground state, and consequently the lowest energy spectrum at 6 K reflects a subtle dimensional crossover exhibiting magnons and a longitudinal “Higgs” mode \cite{lake_longitudinal,lake2005quantum}, the 1D model remains the essential framework for capturing the core fractionalized dynamics.
+Even at low temperatures, the fractional excitations dominate the measured response function over most of the energy range.
+The RGF in this model exhibits antiferromagnetic correlations pinned to the light-cone boundary together with persistent oscillations inside the cone (Fig.~\ref{KCuF3_spectrum}E).
+This long-lived oscillatory state, termed the \emph{quantum wake}~\cite{scheie2022quantum}, is heuristically understood as interference between counterpropagating spinons and antispinons.

-The redistribution of spectral weight between the upper and lower boundaries of the spectrum provides a direct fingerprint of the underlying transport regime.
+The redistribution of spectral weight between the upper and lower boundaries of the continuum thus provides a direct fingerprint of the underlying transport regime.
 Enhanced intensity near the lower boundary reflects slower excitation dynamics and the collapse of ballistic modes from the upper boundary.
-Taken together, the evolution of spectral weight and the RGF spreading pattern can also offer a practical diagnostic for distinguishing superdiffusive from ballistic transport.
+Taken together, the evolution of spectral weight and the RGF spreading pattern can offer a diagnostic for distinguishing superdiffusive from ballistic transport.

-While the quantum simulation reproduces the key qualitative features of the spectrum, including the characteristic gapless continuum and signatures of spin fractionalization, the resulting signals are noticeably broadened, particularly at low frequencies.
-In RGF simulations that rely on deep circuits, long‑time signal amplitudes are strongly suppressed (Figure~\ref{KCuF3_spectrum}E), which directly leads to spurious Fourier components when the noisy time-domain data are transformed into the frequency domain.
-Although this smearing can incidentally mimic finite‑temperature or finite‑lifetime broadening, perhaps even bringing the simulated spectrum into closer visual agreement with experiment, it is not intrinsic to the underlying physics.
-This effect is expected to diminish systematically as the performance of quantum devices continues to improve.
+The quantum simulations faithfully reproduce the key qualitative spectral features, including the gapless continuum and signatures of spin fractionalization.
+Despite the strong suppression of long-time signal amplitudes in the RGF (Fig.~\ref{KCuF3_spectrum}E) in deep circuits, which generates spurious signal and broadens the spectrum, the resolution remains sufficient to enable qualitative comparison, owing to the robustness of the Fourier transform against signal damping.
+Notably, this smearing mimics finite-temperature or finite-lifetime broadening, but it does not originate from intrinsic physics and is expected to diminish systematically as quantum devices improve.